TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Extbase/Reference/Domain/Repository.rst

 `FriendsOfTYPO3\BlogExample\Domain\Repository\BlogRepository`).

-The :php:`\TYPO3\CMS\Extbase\Persistence\Repository` already offers a large number of usefull functions.
+The :php:`\TYPO3\CMS\Extbase\Persistence\Repository` already offers a large number of useful functions.
 Therefore in simple classes extending the class :php:`Repository` and leaving the class empty otherwise is sufficient.

 The :php:`BlogRepository` sets some default orderings and is otherwise empty: